brunodosavi/cypress-tests-fashionhub/README.md

 * **Retries:** The configuration includes automatic retries for each test to account for transient issues.

 * **Error Logging:** Test cases include comprehensive error handling, capturing console errors and verifying HTTP status codes to ensure site reliability.

-To contribute or further customize this setup, feel free to extend the configuration files or add new test cases under `/cypress/e2e`.